 A. Will be an active member of the Geospatial Science and Technology Committee, representing RS, GIS, GPS, and other geospatial technologies to SRM and representing SRM to the larger community involved with RS, GIS and other geospatial technologies.
 When dealing with outside groups, as a representative not only for the Geospatial Science and Technology Committee, but for SRM as a whole, the member must adhere to all policy and position guidelines accepted by SRM.

 B. Will encourage scientists, engineers, technicians, and users of geospatial data, regardless of their SRM membership status, to participate in the RS/GIS Committee annual meeting and contribute to the expertise of the group.

 C. Will encourage presentations on the use of geospatial technologies at the annual meeting and the papers on the use of geospatial technologies in SRM publications.

 D. Will provide relevant information to the Chair-Elect in order to update a list of experts for SRM.

-E. Will volunteer for RS/GIS Committee duties in the annual work plan, including hosting symposia or technical sessions at the annual meeting of SRM, and in collaborating with other SRM committees with mutual interests.
+E. Will volunteer for Geospatial Science and Technology Committee duties in the annual work plan, including hosting symposia or technical sessions at the annual meeting of SRM, and in collaborating with other SRM committees with mutual interests.